 The Group enters into transactions with related parties that are under the common control of the Controlling Shareholder of the Group and other related parties (entities where the Controlling shareholder exercises significant influence).
 In the ordinary course of business, there are following major types of transactions and operations with such related parties:

 - Sales of finished goods;

-- Provision of tolling services 2010 2012;

 - Purchases of lead and other supplies used in production;

-- Purchases of miscellaneous services;
+- Purchases of miscellaneous services.